 Currently as Project Manager, Maria’s responsibilities include project planning and implementation, staff and volunteer management, and office administration.
 Ms. De Leon is currently pursuing a B.A. degree in Business Administration with an emphasis in Finance.
 Maria enjoys hiking and camping, as well as swimming and dancing.
 Maria is undefeated at tongue twisters.

 Nydya is FLTS’s Project Coordinator.
-She works closely with the Project Manager and Community Organizer to successfully implement projects.
+She works closely with the Project Manager and Community Organizers to successfully implement projects.
 She also spearheads all PR campaigns and handles social media content.

 Nydya Mora grew up in Paramount, CA located in the Southeast region of Los Angeles where green-space inequity has been a persistent issue.
 Seeing first-hand the disparaging results of a largely ignored community, she set out to create equitable and safe environments for all.
-Nydya received her B.S. in Urban and Regional Planning where she garnered the tools needed to help elevate blighted communities.
-Her values are rooted in equity and sustainability, and is very passionate about transforming underserved neighborhoods into empowered and just communities.
-Nydya owes her inquisitive spirit to PBS for providing educational programming while growing up in an environment where the lack of safe spaces meant being forced to stay indoors.
+Nydya received her B.S. in Urban and Regional Planning from the College of Environmental Design at California State Polytechnic University (Cal Poly) where she garnered the tools needed to help elevate underserved communities.
+Her values are rooted in equity and sustainability, and is passionate about transforming blighted neighborhoods into empowered and just communities.
 In her spare time, Nydya enjoys exploring new environments, reading, discovering new music & podcasts, and spending time with her Pitbull doggies, Bobby & Riley.

 Arlene is a Community Organizer with FLTS working primarily in the City of LA’s communities of Echo Park, Boyle Heights and Watts.
 Arlene currently leads FLTS’s community outreach and engagement campaigns and is point of contact for all community members.